smcclab/nime25/registration.md

 In-person presentation at NIME includes:

-- Music track: support to soundcheck and present accepted live performance and installation submissions.
+- Music track: support to soundcheck and present accepted live performances in a concert and installations in a physical space.
+Installations may have allocated display time to allow a varied program.
 - Paper track oral presentations: Live presentation during a plenary paper session.
-- Paper track poster presentations: Live presentation during a poster session with space for poster, power point and small table for demonstrations as required.
+- Paper track poster presentations: Live presentation during a poster session with space for poster, power outlet and small table for demonstrations as required.
 - All accepted submissions with in-person registration: full visibility in the NIME 2025 website and inclusion in the NIME 2025 proceedings.
 Eligibility for NIME awards.

 We welcome conversations regarding accessibility and in-person participation at NIME on the [forum](https://forum.nime.org).